 Norma Tassy.
 Norma Tassy is a lifelong Montclair resident and has an extensive background in human resources management.
 In April 2013, she became Bike&Walk Montclair’s first Executive Director, and is working with the Board to expand Bike&Walk Montclair’s advocacy, education, and outreach.
 Her job is to lead Bike&Walk Montclair into its second decade of organizational growth.
 Norma and her family “walk the talk” of bikes and feet on every street.

 Laura Torchio has been a volunteer with Bike&Walk Montclair since 2002, served as past president and is currently on the Board of Trustees.
-She is the Program Coordinator for Eat.
+She is the former Program Coordinator for Eat.
 Play.
 Live…Better, a community-wide partnership geared to prevent chronic illness by making healthy food and regular physical activity easier to access in daily life.
 Previously, she was the NJ State Advocacy Organizer for the Safe Routes to School National Partnership.
 For the bulk of her career, Laura was a planning consultant with The RBA Group in Parsippany, NJ, managing projects related to bicycle and pedestrian safety and accessibility, healthy and livable communities planning, Complete Streets policy and design, and Safe Routes to School program development.
 Laura volunteers on the Montclair Township Traffic and Parking Advisory Committee and the New Jersey SRTS Coalition.
 She spends her free time with her family and is known by some as the “Bike Lane Fairy.”

 Nick De Toustain really enjoys biking and walking.
 No car?
 No problem!
-While everyone knows biking is fun, healthy and an economic form of locomotion, what about that connection you get with fellow bikers? (not just in Montclair, but around the world) Biking is one of those universal things like Ping-Pong that bring people closer together.
+While everyone knows biking is fun, healthy and an economic form of locomotion, what about that connection you get with fellow bikers? (not just in Montclair but around the world) Biking is one of those universal things like Ping-Pong that bring people closer together.
 Nick would like to see Montclair-area trails opened up to responsible biking and won’t stop advocating until *everyone* who wants to is out there biking and walking.
 Let’s go!

 Debra Kagan has been biking and walking Montclair for over 27 years and was very excited to join the BWM Board as a new member in 2016.
 She has worked professionally for over 25 years building strategic partnerships, developing programs, and telling stories through digital media at the intersection of education, community engagement, and social justice.
 Through her work as a consultant for both foundations and nonprofits she developed programs that enabled youth to both envision and contribute to building stronger, more sustainable and just communities.
 She’s believes increasing opportunities for safe biking and walking, and providing places for public engagement is a great way to build a healthy and vibrant community.
 She can be seen walking in Brookdale Park or riding her Dutch bike with the flower print panniers on most days.

-Jean Lyons, Vice President
+John Sullivan, Vice President

 Mike Martone, Treasurer